maniospas/mammoth-commons/CONTRIBUTING.md

 the `@mammoth.integration.loader(namespace, version, python="3.11", packages=(...))` decorator.
 These require at least one argument to denote the module's version.
-The namespace refers to whom the module should be accredited to and should be the same as your DockerHub username.
-Finally, packages are library dependencies and must be a tuple of strings (take care to write something like `packages=("pandas",)` **comma included** if you only have one dependency).
+The namespace refers to whom the module should be accredited to (if you are not using continuous integration, it should be the same as your DockerHub username).
+Finally, packarary dependencies and must be a tuple of strings (take care to write something like `packages=("pandas",)` **comma included** if you only have one dependency).
-These dependencies are any packages other than the few found in `requirements.txt`.
-Notice that mammoth-commons imports packages for its datatypes only at the last necessary moment.
+These dependencies are any packages other than the few found in `requirements.txt`, and need to include any dependencies.
+For example, add *pandas* as a package dependency if you use or load the `CSV` datatype because it is needed there.
+Note that mammoth-commons imports packages for its datatypes only at the last necessary moment.

 Here are some examples of modules: